ptrjst/edu/README.md

 # edu
-You'll find onyl educational elements on this repository; no code or other dev related content!
+You'll find only educational elements on this repository; no code or other dev related content!